Release Date(s)2015 (September 1, 2015)

 It’s the future, year unknown.
 The world’s gas has run out, the environment has collapsed, and the nuclear apocalypse has come and gone.
 In the middle of this desert hellscape, we find Max (a laconic Tom Hardy, replacing Mel Gibson in the title role).
 Almost the moment we realize it’s Max, standing beside his supercharged black Pursuit Special, he’s hunted down and captured by a raiding party from The Citadel, a rare oasis of green, water, and life ruled by the maniacal Immortan Joe (Hugh Keays-Byrne).
 Max has no more value to Joe than a “blood bag” for transfusing one of his dying War Boys, a simple but fervent youngster named Nux (Nicholas Hoult).
 But when one of Joe’s best Imperators, Furiosa (played with fatalistic determination by Charlize Theron), hijacks a War Wagon and escapes with his prized Breeders (read: pretty wives undamaged by radiation and mutation), Joe mobilizes his entire army in a ferociously kinetic off-road chase to bring them back or die trying.
 Leading this insane charge, of course, is Nux.
 And leading Nux’s vehicle as a shackled hood ornament… is Max.

 Now, a bit of personal background: I’ve been involved in the film industry for nearly twenty years.
 I’ve seen many thousands of movies, studied them, broken them down to see what makes them tick.
 I’ve written about them here on The Bits and elsewhere, reviewed them, even met their directors in some cases.
-I’ve written numerous screenplays of my own.
+I’ve written numerous screenplays of my own – a necessary activity, I would argue, in order to truly understand film and story structure on a fundamental level.
 What all of that means is that it’s rare that a film like this genuinely surprises me, much less completely knocks me off my feet.
 Yet that’s exactly what George Miller’s Mad Max: Fury Road has done.
 Despite the fact that it’s a sequel of sorts, the film manages to seem original and to create a unique, fully-realized world.
 Its story feels honest, its victories well earned.
 While its characters aren’t exactly deep, they’re compelling.
 Hardy’s Max becomes almost a passenger in his own film, riding shotgun to Theron’s Furiosa, but that’s okay because it’s not what you expect – it gives the film a fresh edge.
 Best of all, Miller and his team have fully grounded that edge in a strange and wonderful kind of reality.
 After a decade and a half of bloated CG genre epics, films like Fury Road (and the forthcoming Star Wars: The Force Awakens) represent a countermovement; a shift back to the use of fully practical stunts and effects as the core element of nearly every shot.
 CG is used to enhance, not create.
 This is good but what’s so surprising is that, in doing so, Miller has not only managed to top the most outlandish of those digital epics, he makes you believe it.
 There are set piece action beats in this film so ingeniously crafted and visually outrageous, they leave you speechless.

 I first saw this film with a group of friends, jaded industry professionals all, at an opening night IMAX Laser 3D screening at the Chinese Theatre in Hollywood.
 We were, all of us, blown away.
 I’m not ashamed to admit that I may very well have squealed with glee the first time the camera panned over The Doof Wagon, past its crew of frenzied drummers, to reveal The Doof Warrior himself, blazing away on his flame-throwing thrash metal axe guitar.
 I mean, seriously.
 Isn’t that the appropriate reaction?
 When you see something like that for the first time, your brain’s frontal lobe just goes “WTF?!” and shuts down.
 And the film’s high-speed “Pole Cat” attack on Furiosa’s War Wagon?
 Pure genius.
 Or madness!
 Maybe it’s both at the same time.
 I don’t know, but I’ll tell you this much: Never did I suspect that you could cross a demolition derby with the Cirque du Soleil, choreograph it into a kind of exquisite cinematic ballet, add gas bomb explosions, and then elevate the result to an almost operatic level of pure action film perfection.
 Never, in my wildest dreams, did I think that was possible.
 But it is.
 Michael Bay wept.